seifhassine/REasy/readme.md

 - Python 3.12+ is required.

+- If build.bat complains about not having 3.12+, then run python --version to check which version is being used by default.

 If you want to run REasy on Linux and encounter the error "Aborted" on launch, try installing libxcb-cursor0 using apt-get.

 ## Credits: